neilenns/KiCad6-CICD-Template/README.md

 The date for the release will be inserted anywhere `${DATE}` appears in the schematic or PCB design.
 Typical places to use this are in the `Date` field of the schematic and board setup, and in silkscreen on the PCB.

+## JLCPCB BOM generation

+This repo will automatically generate the necessary files for JLCPCB's SMT assembly service.
+To make it work add a custom field to your parts called
+`MPN - JLCPCB` and put the LCSC part number for the component in the field.
+Chances are after generation at least one component will be rotated incorrectly.
+Blame JLCPCB, it sucks.
+To correct the rotation edit the `.kibot/includes/JLCPCB-2layer.kibot.yaml` file, modifying the `rotations` section as necessary.

 ## Using an external GitHub repo for custom components

 If you use a second GitHub repo to store your custom components the custom symbols and footprints will work fine with this